antoinebarbier022/switch-day-night/README.md

 - `disabled` (default: false): Determines whether the switch is disabled.
 - `defaultChecked` (default: false): Determines the initial checked state of the switch.

+- `checked` (default: false): Determines the checked state of the switch.

 ## Events

 The `switch-day-night` component dispatches the following event: